DanSM-5/mpv-gif-generator/README.md

 # File extension (e.g. mp4 for telegram gifs).
 extension=gif

-# gif output directory.
+# Gif output directory.
 Should support mpv expansions: https://mpv.io/manual/master/#paths
 outputDirectory=~/mpv-gifs

 # Set keybinding.
 See more in the table above.
 key=g

+# Command used for ffmpeg.
+Useful if ffmpeg is not in the path.
+It supports mpv expansions.
+ffmpegCmd=ffmpeg

+# Command used for yt-dlp.
+Useful if yt-dlp is not in the path.
+It supports mpv expansions.
+ytdlpCmd=yt-dlp

+# Add additional logs for debbuging
+debug=false

 # Either "spline" or "lanczos".
 # These are different filters for downscaling.